alan-turing-institute/rds-course/coursebook/modules/m2/privacy-and-anonymisation.md

 Anonymisation is the process of removing direct and indirect personal identifiers.
 Crucially, post-anonymisation, subjects will not be able to be identified in the data, even given additional information.

 GDPR does not apply to anonymised information.
-However, note that when **you** do anonymise personal data, **you** are still processing the data at that point.
+However, note that when **you** anonymise personal data, **you** are still processing the data at that point.

 ### Pseudonymisation